-The Alliance has four (4) disease management programs based on patient population needs and prevalence.
+The Alliance has two-four (24) dedicated disease management programs based on patient population needs and prevalence.
 These programs are offered to Alliance members with a diagnosis of asthma, diabetes, high blood pressure, or depression.
-These programs aim to address gaps in care, prevent complications related to chronic disease, promote health equity, and improve the health and well-being of members.
-The programs provide education, chronic care management, patient activation, and coordination of care.
+Pediatric Asthma and Adult Diabetes These Disease Management programs aim to address gaps in care, prevent complications related to chronic disease, promote health equity, and improve the health and wellbeingwell-being of members. improve the health status of its participants by fostering self management skills and providing support and education.
+The Pprograms provide education, chronic care management, patient activation, and coordination of care.